Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/wasm-as-a-platform-for-abstraction.md

 ---
-title: "WASM as a Platform for Abstraction"
+title: "WebAssembly as a Platform for Abstraction"
 date: "2019-12-15T11:55:00+08:00"
 tags:
 - rust